Written by: Matthew Sabatine

 None of this is meant to encourage rumination on negative things.
 We don’t want to engage in thinking errors such as filtering out the positive, where, for instance, if 9 good things happen and one bad thing happens during your day, you assume the whole day has been bad, thereby preventing a balanced outlook.
 We don’t want to fall prey to catastrophizing either, wherein we insist on imagining the worst possible outcome or allow our fears to become disproportionate with the danger or threat.
 For example, missing the mark on a few monthly financial goals will not subject you to bankruptcy or cause you to lose your house or apartment.

 There are abstruse reasons why pessimistic thinking can’t be undone at the snap of a finger, because a lot of time and effort is needed on your self-study to understand why you are thinking pessimistically all the time.
 Pessimistic thinking is habitual and habitual thinking is hard to break.
-Cogitating on your imperfections; anticipating that things will go wrong; doubting if people truly love you; dwelling on others’ venomous criticisms; comparing your deficiencies and limitations to others’; feeling that your life is spiraling out of control; even fixating on your regrets due to missing out on opportunities because of your pessimistic thinking; these are things that condition you to expect disappointment and to always have self-disgust.
+Cogitating on your imperfections; anticipating that things will go wrong; doubting if people truly love you; dwelling on others’ venomous criticisms; comparing your deficiencies and limitations to others; feeling that your life is spiraling out of control; even fixating on your regrets due to missing out on opportunities because of your pessimistic thinking; these are things that condition you to expect disappointment and to always have self-disgust.

 It feels like the true reality that you should think about yourself.
 You can easily convince yourself that this is how reality should be.
 When humans are so wired with a negativity bias, a lot of practice is needed to go against the grain of gloom and hopelessness.
 Therefore, people always deserve your refusal to downplay their pain.

-The video above states the interesting claim:
+A YouTube video titled Stop Negative Thoughts from Psych2Go states the interesting claim: